 Persistence issues may start as early as the retro-commissioning implementation phase if the appropriate building operation staff do not participate in the process and do not understand what changes are implemented and why.
-Next, RCx measures may not persist due to lack of post-commissioning building operation training, lack of appropriate documentation, or lack of internal staff support.
+Next, RCx measure may not persist due to lack of post-commissioning building operation training, lack of appropriate documentation, or lack of internal staff support.
 This can be exacerbated when there is turnover in building operation staff.
-Other human factors reducing the persistence of RCx measures include changes to control settings due to comfort complaints, not adjusting schedules when a facility's hours of operation change, and general poor management of building automation systems.
+Other human factors reducing the persistence of RCx measures include changes to control settings due to comfort complaints and general poor management of building automation systems.

-Non-human factors resulting in failures of RCx measures include undetected mechanical/control component failures, such as a stuck economizer damper, and changes to the building, such as major retrofits and renovations, and space changes.
+Non-human factors resulting in failures of RCx measures include undetected mechanical/control component failures, such as a stuck economizer damper, and changes to the building, such as hours of operation, major retrofits and renovations, and space changes.